Course Information

 Aside from the three marathon swim courses we pilot, there are many great spots on Lake Tahoe to swim.

 We're happy to help answer questions and point you to some great swim areas on the lake.
-We'll also have some pleasure swims (1-hour guided swims) over the summer that we don't post on our booking calendar.
 Please contact us for more information.

 Lake Tahoe has a great deal of boat and jet ski traffic and sadly, most boaters simply aren't watching for swimmers in the water.
 If you aren't swimming in a protected area, please consider having a kayak or boat guide.